A. B. M. Anowarul Haque

-ABM Anowarul Haque is a Bangladesh Awami League politician and a former member of parliament for Manikganj-1.
+A. B. M. Anowarul Haque (1949 – 5 April 2026) was a Bangladesh Awami League politician who was a member of parliament for Manikganj-1.

-Career
+Life and career

-Anowarul Haque was elected to parliament from Manikganj-1, a constituency comprising Daulatpur, Ghior, and Shivalaya upazilas, as a Bangladesh Awami League candidate in 2008.
+Anowarul Haque was born in Manikganj District in 1949.
+He was elected to parliament from Manikganj-1, a constituency comprising Daulatpur, Ghior, and Shivalaya upazilas, as a Bangladesh Awami League candidate in 2008.

+Haque died at a hospital in Shyamoli, Dhaka on 5 April 2026.